Subspecialties for Interventional Radiology

 Application

 The standard application window for the Pediatric Radiology subspecialty exam is February 1 through April 30.
-Please check back here on February 1, 2024, for the 2024 exam application.
+The application for the August 2024 exam is available here.

 Recognition of Successful Diplomates

-Continuous subspecialty certification in pediatric radiology is contingent upon meeting the requirements of the ABR’s Maintenance of Certification (MOC) program.
-For MOC program details, please see the MOC page.
+Continuous subspecialty certification in pediatric radiology is contingent upon meeting the requirements of the ABR’s Continuing Certification (MOC) program.
+For Continuing Certification (MOC) program details, please see the Continuing Certification page.